 Download the Draw me the story of the Jews in the Netherlands during the Holocaust pedagogical guide

 The Draw me the story of the Jews in the Netherlands during the Holocaust pedagogical activity is available online free of charge.
-Click on the download links at the bottom of this page for this activity.
-The Quebec activity can be used for all Canadian provinces/territories.
+Click on the download links at the bottom of this page for the activity that corresponds to your province’s curriculum.

 - Social issues: Recognition of rights and freedoms